Downfall (game show): Production and broadcast history

 On July 15, 2010, TVSeriesFinale.com published an article claiming that after the fifth episode of Downfall aired on July 20, the remaining episode would be replaced with a two-hour Wipeout special.
 The same day, on his official Twitter page host Chris Jericho claimed that only five episodes of the show were produced due to editing, a faster pace and a shortage of contestants.
 He also stated that more episodes are scheduled to be filmed in the fall, but no recordings have occurred.
 It is now listed as cancelled on TvSeriesFinale.com.

 Format

 Contestants stand on top of a 10-story building in Downtown Los Angeles and are joined by Jericho along with what is billed as the "largest conveyor belt ever seen on TV".
 The belt holds replicas of all the cash and prizes that the contestants may win.
 The game consists of up to seven timed rounds during which contestants attempt to answer category-based trivia questions as they watch their potential winnings move along the belt.
 Each contestant picks one of nine categories and must correctly answer the questions as quickly as possible before the cash and prize replicas fall off the building and are destroyed.
 Most rounds feature two or three prizes each.
-The first prize is located one-quarter of the way down the belt, the second is at the halfway mark, the third (if applicable) is three-quarters of the way down, and the cash held in a transparent display case.
+The first prize is located one-quarter of the way down the belt, the second is at the halfway mark, the third (if applicable) is three-quarters of the way down, and the cash is held in a transparent display case.

 Contestants can answer a question as many times as they wish, and are not able to move on to the next question until it is answered correctly or the contestant chooses to pass.
 Every time a question is passed, the belt gets faster.
 In addition, the starting speed of the belt increases as the contestant advances to later rounds.
 If a contestant successfully completes a round by answering the requisite number of questions (see table below) before the cash prize falls off the belt, the contestant wins the cash plus any prizes still on the belt.
 If the contestant successfully completes round 3, he or she is guaranteed $25,000 in cash, but prizes are always at risk.
 After each round, the contestant is given the choice of quitting and keeping the cash and prizes won, or risking it to continue to the next round.
 If the cash prize falls, the contestant loses and the game is over.
 In addition to losing any prizes won, the contestant is also dropped from the building (wearing a safety harness that stops their fall shortly before impact).
 In the final round, worth $1 million, the contestant is placed on the belt with the money and must correctly answer all the questions before falling off the edge.